mistyharsh/fp-ventures/README.md

 Or probably I am wrong. **Foldable** may not be **concatable**.
 ### List operator
 (!!) is an operator on list to get item at certain index in a list.

+## Guidelines
+It is rarely a good idea to write a **partial function**.
+They will cause runtime exception.
+Just like if-else, `case` statements are expressions.